ReounKompheareak/pr-widget/README.md

 # Pr Widget

-Pr Widget is customize widget for speed up development with custom StreamBuilder and Widget Component relate with api respose.
+Pr Widget is customize widget for speed up development with custom StreamBuilder and Widget Component relate with api response.

 ## How to use